6th Kansas Militia Infantry Regiment: Service

 Along with the 5th Kansas Militia Infantry Regiment and the 10th Kansas Militia Infantry Regiment, the 6th Kansas Militia was advanced to Hickman Mills, Missouri, in advance of the other militia units.
 At this time, there was not direct contact between Price's Confederate troops and the Kansas militia, which fed an environment of political intrigue surrounding the militia callout.
-On the night of October 15/16, Fishback and the three militia commanders, whose units were more poorly equipped and supplied than those remaining in Kansas, determined to march their troops back to Kansas.
+On the night of October 15/16, Fishback and the three militia regimental commanders at Hickman Mills, whose units were more poorly equipped and supplied than those remaining in Kansas, determined to march their troops back to Kansas.
 The 6th Kansas Militia led the way back to Kansas, but Blunt had mobilized a force at a creek crossing only 1 mile from Hickman Mills to intercept the movement.
 Snoddy (and later Fishback) were arrested, and late on October 16, the 6th Kansas Militia elected veteran officer James Montgomery as its new colonel.
 Two days later, Blair's brigade was sent to the Big Blue River; meanwhile the rest of Blunt's force fought the Second Battle of Lexington on October 19 and the Battle of Little Blue River on October 21.
 While the 6th Kansas Militia remained on the Big Blue River, Montgomery trained the men and the regiment's unarmed men were issued weapons.
 Late on October 21, Curtis prepared his defenses along the Big Blue River for the impending Confederate attack.
 Blair's brigade was on Curtis's left.
 During the Battle of Byram's Ford, Confederate forces feinted in the direction of Blair's portion of the line, but the main blow was struck against Curtis's right.
 The 6th Kansas Militia may have been lightly engaged during the Confederate feint, but did not see significant action during the main stage of the battle.
 Blair's brigade's horses had been sent back to Kansas City earlier in the campaign, and the men had to retreat on foot when the Union were defeated.